reallyfancy/reallyfancy.github.io/README.md

 ## About me

-My day job is leading [Unity](http://unity3d.com/)'s Graphics Documentation team.
-Before working for Unity, I was a programmer in the games industry.

-I like helping with game community events - I started both [Brighton Indies](https://twitter.com/brightonindies) and [Make Play Code](https://twitter.com/makeplaycode).
+I work for [Unity](http://unity3d.com/)'s Documentation team.
+I lead a team of tech writers, and create documentation and code examples for graphics features.
+My background is gameplay programming and support engineering.

-In my own time, I make [short games](https://reallyfancy.itch.io/) and [music](https://fakemice.bandcamp.com/releases).
+Outside of work, I make [short games](https://reallyfancy.itch.io/) and [music](https://fakemice.bandcamp.com/releases).
+I'm involved with the local games community and I regularly volunteer at events.

 ## Work

-This is a small selection of projects from the last few years.
-Contact me for more details, or see [my LinkedIn profile](https://www.linkedin.com/in/kerryturner) for my career history.
+This is a small selection of projects that I've worked on over the years as a programmer.
+For my full career history, see [my LinkedIn profile](https://www.linkedin.com/in/kerryturner).

 ### Games I've worked on